Getting more calories - adults

-If you are sick or getting cancer treatment, you may not feel like eating.
-But it is important to get enough protein and calories so that you do not lose too much weight.
-Eating well will help you handle your illness and side effects of treatment better.
+If you are sick or undergoing cancer treatment, you may not feel like eating.
+But it is important to get enough protein and calories so you do not lose too much weight.
+Eating well can help you handle your illness and the side effects of treatment better.

 Ask others to prepare food for you.
 You may feel like eating, but you might not have enough energy to cook.